Does BitLocker Slow Down SSD on Windows 11/10? UP to 45%

 Step 1.
 Go to "Toolkit" and choose "4K Alignment".

 Step 2.
-Select the disk you want to align.
-Click the "Start" button.
+Select the disk you want to align and click the "Start" button.

-This tool allows you to perform both cloning and secure erase tasks mentioned above.
-It also allows you to perform an SSD health check so that you can constantly monitor the disk's health.
+This tool enables both cloning and secure erase operations, and also includes an SSD health check feature to monitor the disk's condition.

 Conclusion